JacopoDapueto/transfer_disentanglement/README.md

 ## Set up
 ### Install
-The code was developed and tested with Python 3.10 and the main dependences are Pytorch 2.0.0 and Cuda 11.7
+The code was developed and tested with Python 3.10 and the main dependencies are Pytorch 2.0.0 and Cuda 11.7

 Set up the environment and then install the dependencies with
 ```